croservices/cro/docs/reference/cro-ssl.md

 The class has a method `alpn-result`, which - if ALPN was used - indicates the outcome of the protocol negotiation.

-## Cro::SSL::Connector
+## Cro::TLS::Connector

-The `Cro::SSL::Connector` class does the `Cro::Connector` role, and is used for establishing an SSL connection.
+The `Cro::TLS::Connector` class does the `Cro::Connector` role, and is used for establishing an TLS connection.
 The `establish` method takes the `port` named argument (which is required) and the `host` named argument.
 Any further named arguments will be passed along to `IO::Socket::Async::SSL.connect`, making the full range of functionality of that module available.